Musicals101.com

 b.
 June 29, 1910 (NYC) - d.
 July 28, 1969 (NYC)

 As a lyricist, Loesser collaborated with composers Jule Styne, Hoagy Carmichael, Burton Lane and others on a numerous film scores.
-After writing such popular hit songs as "Praise the Lord and Pass the Ammunition," Loesser made his Broadway debut with the score to Where's Charley?
+After writing such popular hit songs as "Praise the Lord and Pass the Ammunition," Loesser made his Broadway debut as composer-lyricist for Where's Charley?
 (1948) -- "Once in Love With Amy" became an audience favorite.
 Loesser astounded everyone with his sumptuous score to Guys and Dolls (1950), one of the finest musical comedies ever written.
-It brought Damon Runyon's mythical world of Times Square hoodlums to endearing life, and captured every major award, bringing Loesser Tonys for Best Musical and Best Score.
+It brought Damon Runyon's mythical world of Times Square hoodlums to endearing life, and captured every major award, bringing Loesser numerous awards, including Tonys for Best Musical and Best Score.

-Loesser's versatility was such that no two of his scores sound alike.
+Loesser's versatility was such that no two of his scores sound noticeably alike.
 Each show displays his mastery of various musical forms and a rare gift for using songs as dramatic tools.
 Most Happy Fella (1956), a daring combination of opera and musical comedy, never received its full due, and his adventurous Greenwillow (1960) failed.
 But Loesser's corporate spoof How to Succeed in Business Without Really Trying (1961) ran for years, winning Tonys for Best Score and Musical, as well as a Pulitzer Prize for Drama.
-Pleasures and Palaces (1965), a musical based on an incidents involving Russia's Catherine the Great, closed on the road.
-A lifetime of heavy smoking led to Loesser's death from lung cancer at the age of 59.
+Pleasures and Palaces (1965), a musical based on an incidents in the life of Russia's Catherine the Great, closed on the road.
+A lifetime of heavy smoking contributed to Loesser's death from lung cancer at age 59.

 Loewe, Frederick